 The US Fish and Wildlife Service regulates Asian Carp under the Lacey Act, which prohibits the importation and interstate transport (except by permit) of Silver Carp2.
 Plans are underway to add Bighead and Black Carp to the list of regulated Asian Carp species2.

 - Minnesota Department of Natural Resources.
 Bighead and silver carp (Hypophthalmichtyys nobilis & H. molitrix).
 View online

 - Asian Carp Regional Coordinating Committee.
-2011.
-Asian Carp Control Strategy Framework.
+2021.
+Asian Carp Action Plan.
 View online

 - ASA.
 2008.
 Today’s angler: A statistical profile of anglers, their targeted species and expenditures.
 American Sportfishing Association, Alexandria, VA.

 - Nico and Fuller.
 1999.
 Spatial and Temporal Patterns of Nonindigenous Fish Introductions in the United States.
 Fisheries, 24: 16-27.

 - Hansen, M.J. et al. The Asian Carp Threat to the Great Lakes.
 2010.
 Great Lakes Fishery Commission.
 View online

 - Survey of Invasive Fish on Illinois Waterway.
 U.S. Fish and Wildlife Service.
 View online